-I possess a wide range of teaching interests, with a primary focus on terrorism, counterterrorism, and international relations.
-I am enthusiastic about teaching courses that align with my substantive and methodological interests, which encompass international relations, political violence, security, foreign policy, national security policymaking, and quantitative and qualitative research methodology.
+I possess a wide range of teaching interests, primarily focusing on terrorism, quantitative methodology, counterterrorism, computational social science, political violence, and international relations.
+I am enthusiastic about teaching courses that align with my substantive and methodological interests.

 Politics of India and Pakistan - Fall 2019, 2021, & 2023